FCC, CE, UL, RoHS: Your Global Electronic Certification Guide

 • Conduct in-house pre-compliance testing to identify issues before submitting to a lab.

-CE Marking is the European Union’s stamp of approval, indicating that a product complies with health, safety, and environmental standards.
+CE Marking Services provide the European Union's stamp of approval, indicating that a product complies with health, safety, and environmental standards.
 For electronics, this often involves adhering to directives like the EMC Directive, Low Voltage Directive (LVD), and Radio Equipment Directive (RED), depending on the product.
+Engaging professional CE Marking Services is the most reliable path to meet CE marking requirements for electronics in all EU member states.

 Why and Where is it Necessary?